RoganMurley/hitagi.js/README.md

 # About
-Hitagi is a JavaScript game development framework that loves to keep your code and data separate.
+Hitagi is a JavaScript/HTML5 game development framework that loves to keep your code and data separate.
 It uses an [Entity Component System](http://en.wikipedia.org/wiki/Entity_component_system) architecture.

 # How does it work?
 * The **World** contains **Entities** and **Systems**.